 - 6.2 According to Core Strategy Policy CS1, new homes will be primarily developed on land within settlement boundaries and land allocated for residential development.
 Under the spatial strategy, Pangbourne is designated as a "Rural Service Centre" which as a second tier settlement within the District Settlement Hierarchy attracts a commensurate level of development.
 However, within the "open countryside" (i.e. outside defined settlement boundaries), only appropriate limited development will be allowed, focused on addressing identified needs and maintaining a strong rural economy. - 6.3 The Pangbourne settlement boundary runs though the site.
 The existing dwelling at Three Cliffs is located within the settlement boundary but the part of the garden where the development is situated is located outside of the settlement boundary. - 6.4 Policy C1 of the HSA DPD provides a presumption against new residential development outside of the settlement boundaries.
-There are limited exceptions to this presumption, listed in Policy C1, but the proposed development does not fall into them.
-Policy C1 further provides that planning permission will not be granted where a proposal harms or undermines the existing relationship of the settlement within the open countryside, where it does not contribute to the character and distinctiveness of a rural area, including the natural beauty of the AONB or where development would have an adverse cumulative impact on the environment or highway safety. - 6.5 The proposed development conflicts with the aforementioned policies in terms of its located outside of the defined settlement boundary, and ordinarily this conflict would attract substantial weight and likely result in the refusal of planning permission. - 6.6 However, this is unusual case as the Inspector at appeal for the previous proposal concluded as follows: "The appeal site is located outside of any settlement boundary and so is in the open countryside for policy purposes.
+There are limited exceptions to this presumption, listed in Policy C1, but the proposed development does not fall into any of them.
+Policy C1 further provides that planning permission will not be granted where a proposal harms or undermines the existing relationship of the settlement within the open countryside, where it does not contribute to the character and distinctiveness of a rural area, including the natural beauty of the AONB or where development would have an adverse cumulative impact on the environment or highway safety. - 6.5 The proposed development conflicts with the aforementioned policies in terms of its location outside of the defined settlement boundary, and ordinarily this conflict would attract substantial weight and likely result in the refusal of planning permission. - 6.6 However, this is unusual case as the Inspector at appeal for the previous proposal concluded as follows: "The appeal site is located outside of any settlement boundary and so is in the open countryside for policy purposes.
 The appeal site is though immediately adjacent to the settlement boundary for Pangbourne.
 As such, although the proposed development would not be in accordance with the Council's settlement hierarchy, in practical terms, it would have almost exactly the same access to local services and facilities as houses adjacent which are in the settlement boundary.
 As such, I find that the proposed development would be in an accessible location.
 Although it would not comply with Policy ADDP1, ADPP5 and CS1 of the CS and Policy C1 of the

-- Housing Site Allocations Development Plan Document (2017), it would accord with the aims of these policies related to directing development to accessible locations." - 6.7 This appeal proposal provides a direct precedent to this current application, and is a very significant material consideration that must be weighed against the conflict with the development plan policies. - 6.8 As explained further in this report, the proposed development has been amended to address the inspector's previous concerns on the detailed design.
+- Housing Site Allocations Development Plan Document (2017), it would accord with the aims of these policies related to directing development to accessible locations." - 6.7 The full appeal decision and key plans are provided with this report for ease of reference.
+This appeal decision provides very specifically applicable and directed guidance to this current application, and is a very significant material consideration that must be weighed against the conflict with the development plan policies. - 6.8 As explained further in this report, the proposed development has been amended to address the inspector's previous concerns on the detailed design.
 The curtilage of the proposed dwelling has been made smaller to not include the plantation trees which act as a nature barrier to the open countryside.
 The proposal has been carefully designed to respect the North Wessex Downs AONB (AONB) and neighbouring amenity.
-Consequently, aside from the conflict with the development plan in principle, there are no other technical objections to the proposal.
+Consequently, aside from the conflict with the development plan in principle, there are no other technical objections to the proposal. - 6.9 As recognised by the appeal Inspector, the application conflicts with Policies ADPP1, ADPP5, CS1 and C1.
+This conflict attracts substantial weight.
+However, this conflict is considered to be outweighed in this particular instance by the findings of the previous site-specific appeal proposal.